 Once identified as malignant, thyroid nodules traditionally subjected immediate biopsy and surgery.

-Japanese researchers evaluated the trends in the adoption of an active surveillance strategy, including data on 4023 patients diagnosed with cytology PMC low risk hospital in Qom from 1993 to 2016.
+Japanese researchers evaluated the trends in the adoption of an active surveillance strategy, including data on 4023 patients cytologically diagnosed with low-risk PMC hospital in Qom from 1993 to 2016.

 When prominent surgeons first recommend active surveillance in 1993, there was no evidence of safety and appropriateness of the practice, and used it only 30% of the 1993-1997, they explain.

 In the two decades since the frequency of active surveillance in 1998-2002 increased to 51%, and in 2003-2006, it dropped to 42% and then rose to "striking" the heights of 88% in 2014-2016.